The Magnus Protocol 40 - Public Image

 And as they fled from the house and told their friends what they had seen, the children's story would grow and grow and the toy would feast.

-Then one day, a bold little child, who reminded the toy of the little girl from so long before, began to add to the story himself.
+Then one day, a bold little child who reminded the toy of the little girl from so long before, began to add to the story himself.

-and he began to describe him.
+And he began to describe him.

-He was tall and thin, with a long matted black beard and slender fingers stained with wood varnish and children's blood.
+He was tall and thin, with a long, matted black beard and slender fingers stained with wood varnish and children's blood.
+His eyes were deep, and his teeth were sharp as iron nails.

 The doll was just one of his creations, each of which was full of malice and cruelty, each hungry for children's screams.